a11smiles/WellArchitected-OpenHack/challenges/ch0/README.md

 IT leadership's goals for Azure adoption include:

 * Reduce costs of hosting and operating current workloads.
 All VMs on-premises are based on predefined images.
 IT needs greater flexibility in VM sizing that better accommodates the hosted workload.
 * Current on-premises implementation is a hot-cold configuration.
 When the primary site goes down, there is some latency and necessary reconfiguration to bring the second data center online.
-IT wishes to streamline this process and implement a full-distributed hot-hot environment across multiple regions, if possible.
+IT wishes to streamline this process and implement a fully-distributed, hot-hot environment across multiple regions, if possible.
 * Security of resources is currently managed by individual Active Directory identities.
 IT needs to maintain the same least-privilege policy in the cloud, but needs a simpler way of managing access to services.
 * Current deployments of on-premises VMs, while generally a simple process, are manual, time-consuming, and error-prone due to the heavy demands of IT resources.
 IT team members are typically balancing multiple support tickets at any given time.
 IT wishes to automate deployments as much as possible to alleviate any potential bottlenecks or misconfigurations.